seanmyers/vetroClass/README.md

 vetroWebSite
 ============

-This is the repository for the Vetro landign page and marketign web site
+This is the repository for the Vetro landing page and marketing web site